10 Free Things to do in Cocoa Beach

 10 Fun Free Things to Do in Cocoa Beach

 Cocoa Beach isn’t your typical beach town.
-This little strip of Florida’s Atlantic coast is alive with entertainment.
-Live music, Cocoa Beach restaurants on water, cultural museums, and some of The Space Coast’s best shopping make this beach town a must-visit destination on the East Coast.
+Aside from the laid back seaside 'soak-it-in' feel, and the gorgeous sandy shores dotted with Cocoa Beach hotels, this little strip of Florida’s Atlantic coast is alive with entertainment.
+Live music, the Cocoa Beach Air Show (depending on the time of year you go), cultural museums, and some of the Space Coast’s best shopping, make this beach town a must-visit destination on the East Coast.

 But you don’t have to drop big bucks to have a good time on the delightful sliver of sand in the Cocoa Beach area.
-In fact, there is so much to do in Cocoa Beach that is free and open to the public.
+In fact, there are so many fun things to do in Cocoa Beach that are free and open to the public.

 Cocoa Beach Things to do Free

 Whether you’re visiting Cocoa Beach on a family vacation or seeking a weekend away for a romantic couple’s retreat, Cocoa Beach has a bounty of fun and free things to do to stay excited, educated, and engaged.
-From Cocoa Beach bike rentals to kayaking tours and Cocoa Beach restaurants on the beach, the possibilities for fun are endless.
-Keep reading this super easy list broken down into bite-sized chunks of fun free things to do in Cocoa Beach!
+From Cocoa Beach bike rentals to kayaking tours and Cocoa Beach restaurants, the possibilities for fun are endless.
+Keep reading this super easy list broken down into bite-sized chunks of fun and free things to do in Cocoa Beach!

 WHERE: 401 Meade Ave, Cocoa Beach, FL 32931 | WHO: (321) 783-7549